Names for the number 0 in English: Decade names

-BBC Radio 5 Live has broadcast spin-off versions of its football phone-in 6-0-6 ("six-oh-six") focused on cricket and tennis, branded as "6-Duck-6" and "6-Love-6" respectively, in the summer months during the soccer off-season.

-Another name for 0 that is used in sports is "nil".
-This is derived from the Latin word "nihil", which means "nothing".
-Although common in British English, in football results and the like, it is only used infrequently in U.S. English.
-The British "nil" is not slang, and occurs in formal contexts including technical jargon (e.g. "nil by mouth") and voting results.

 "O" ("oh")

 In spoken English, the number 0 is often read as the letter "o", often spelled oh.
 This is especially the case when the digit occurs within a list of other digits.
 While one might say that "a million is expressed in base ten as a one followed by six zeroes", the series of digits "1070" can be read as "one zero seven zero", or "one oh seven oh".
 This is particularly true of telephone numbers (for example 867-5309, which can be said as "eight-six-seven-five-three-oh-nine").
-Another example is James Bond's designation, 007, which is always read as "double-o seven", not "double-zero seven".
+Another example is James Bond's designation, 007, which is always read as "double-o seven", not "double-zero seven", "zero-zero seven", or "o o seven".

 The letter "o" ("oh") is also used in spoken English as the name of the number 0 when saying times in the 24-hour clock, particularly in English used by both British and American military forces.
 Thus 16:05 is "sixteen oh five", and 08:30 is "oh eight thirty".

 The use of O as a number can lead to confusion as in the ABO blood group system.
 Blood can either contain antigen A (type A), antigen B (type B), both (type AB) or none (type O).
 Since the "O" signifies the lack of antigens, it could be more meaningful to English-speakers for it to represent the number "oh" (zero).
 However, "blood type O" is properly written with a letter O and not with a number 0.